steggie3/steggie3.github.io/pages/projects.md

 ## Social Network Graph Partitioning
 [C++]
-Taking advantage of social network properties, performing hierarchicasl graph partitioning to make each subgraph feasible in size.
+Taking advantage of social network properties, performing hierarchical graph partitioning to make each subgraph feasible in size.
 This is a class project for ECE598YL Cloud Computing at UIUC in Fall 2010.

 ## Compact Modeling and Simulation of Emerging Transistors and Circuits
 [C++/MATLAB]
-Developing physics-based compact models of the newly proposed graphene nanoribbon transistors and transition metal dichalcogenide transistors.
-This is my Ph.D. disseration at UIUC.
+Developing physics-based compact models of the newly proposed graphene nano-ribbon transistors and transition metal dichalcogenide transistors.
+This is my Ph.D. dissertation at UIUC.
 For this work, I also have multiple journal and conference publications, and I released 2 open-source transistor models on nanohub.org, an open-source platform for nanotechnology research (see my [Publications](/pages/publications.html){:target="_blank"} page).

 ## Clock Tree Synthesis
 [C++]